newrelic/gatsby-theme-newrelic/packages/gatsby-theme-newrelic/README.md

 **Using with fenced code blocks**

-The `MDXCodeBlock` will handle mapping options passed to the fenced code block to the `CodeBlock` component.
-The following options are available when using this component.
+The `MDXCodeBlock` maps options from a fenced code block to the `CodeBlock` component.
+The following options are available for fenced code blocks when using this component.

 - `language`: Use a language identifier to enable syntax highlighting for the